Linden Blue: Beech and Raytheon

 Blue was president and CEO of Beech from 1982 to 1984.
 While at Beech, he became a director of Raytheon, but left that firm because of "a major disagreement" over the construction of a new airplane model.
-In the mid-1980s, he and his brother acquired what is now known as the Rocky Mountain jetCenter Network.
+In the mid-1980s, he and his brother acquired what became the Rocky Mountain jetCenter Network.

 General Atomics

-In 1986, Blue and his brother Neal Blue purchased General Atomics, a San Diego-based nuclear physics and defense contractor that had been founded by General Dynamics in 1955 "for the purpose of harnessing the power of nuclear technologies for the benefit of mankind".
+In 1986, Blue and his brother Neal Blue purchased General Atomics, a San Diego–based nuclear physics and defense contractor that had been founded by General Dynamics in 1955 "for the purpose of harnessing the power of nuclear technologies for the benefit of mankind".
 General Dynamics had then sold the firm to Gulf.
-Since 1986, Linden Blue has been Vice Chairman of General Atomics.
+Since 1986, Linden Blue has been vice chairman of General Atomics.

 He and his brother developed a plane called the Predator to help the Contras in Nicaragua.
 It has since been used extensively by U.S. forces in Iraq and Afghanistan.
 On 16 November 2001, a Predator drone killed al-Qaeda commander Muhammad Atef.
 Another important General Atomics product is the Warrior, which is useful in long-endurance surveillance, communications relay, and weapons delivery.
 General Atomics won the first Homeland Security contract for an unmanned aircraft system to patrol the U.S. borders.

-Blue is now vice chairman of General Atomics; his brother Neal is chairman and CEO.
+Blue is vice chairman of General Atomics; his brother Neal is chairman and CEO.
 Its San Diego facilities "contain over one million square feet of engineering and test facilities, precision manufacturing installations and advanced technology laboratories".
 It also has operations abroad.
 Its affiliates include General Atomics Electronic Systems (GA-ESI), ConverDyn, Cotter Corporation, Heathgate Resources, Nuclear Fuels Corporation, and Rio Grande Resources Corporation.

 General Atomics has been described as "one of the world's leading resources for high-technology systems development ranging from the nuclear fuel cycle to remotely operated surveillance aircraft, airborne sensors, and advanced electric, electronic, wireless and laser technologies".
 It "was also one of the early makers of Magnetic Resonance Imaging devices".

 Spectrum Aeronautical

-Blue is currently managing director of Spectrum Aeronautical, which designs and develops high technology business jets.
+Blue was the managing director of Spectrum Aeronautical, which designed and developed high technology business jets.